tankmek/threatfeed/README.md

 ## License
-Distributed under the GNU General Public License v3.
+Distributed under the Creative Commons Attribution 4.0 International.
 See `LICENSE` for more information.

 <!-- CONTACT -->